TTS Bug Bounty Program

 Researchers report to the Bug Bounty Program where H1 staff do the initial triage.

-Once confirmed, you can award the bounty.
-You don’t need to wait until the issue is resolved to award.
+Once confirmed, GSA SecOps can award the bounty.
+There is no need to wait until the issue is resolved to award.

-When the fix has been released to production, you can close the report as Resolved and include a link to the commit or pull request containing the fix.
+When the fix has been released to production and confirmed, GSA SecOps can mark the report as Resolved and include a link to the commit or pull request containing the fix.

 The researcher can optionally validate the fix is correct.